Counting curves with local tangency constraints: Relationships between constraints

 Since $\de\ge 0$, for this to hold we need

 which is false if either $r>1$ or $b-r>1$. \MS

 It follows that the matched component $C_j$ is either a cylinder or a pair of pants.
 We next claim that no component of type (c) (i.e. one entirely contained in the cobordism level) can be a pair of pants.
 This implies (ii) and the first claim in (iii).
-As usual this follows by a writhe calculation.
+As usual this follows by a writhe calculation, but this time one for a curve rather than a curve portion.
 Suppose by contradiction that there exists such a curve with positive end $\eta_k^{1,2}$ and negative ends $\eta^1_{k_1},\eta^2_{k_2}$ on $\bdy E_{\sk}^{1}, \bdy E_{\sk}^{2}$ respectively.
 By index considerations we can assume that $k_1 + k_2 = k$, and, after possibly passing to the underlying simple curve, we can also assume that this curve is somewhere injective.
 Such a curve has $c_1 = 0$, $\chi = -1$, $Q = 0$, and the writhe bounds from \eqref{eq:w+}ff give $\wr_\tau^+ \leq 0$ and $\wr_\tau^- \geq k_1+k_2-2$.
 The relative adjunction formula then gives

 which is a contradiction.

 Finally, we observe that for each $i=1,2$ and $k\ge 1$ there is a unique cylinder from $\eta_k^{1,2}$ to $\eta_k^i$.
 This follows by Claim A of Proposition~\ref{prop:multneg}, since the proof given there is not affected by the presence of the second skinny ellipsoid.
 This completes the proof of (iii) and hence of the lemma. \end{proof}